 Fairbanks Memorial Hospital

-Fairbanks Memorial Hospital Surgery Center showcases Knot’s designers’ technical expertise and seamless integration with the architectural team.
+Fairbanks Memorial Hospital Surgery Center showcases Knot Studio’s designers’ technical expertise and seamless integration with the architectural team.

-The Fairbanks community’s dedication to building and sustaining a world-class hospital inspired Knot designers to create an artful expression in response to a complex program.
-Knot quickly recognized Fairbanks Memorial Hospital’s rich history and its crucial role in the community.
+The Fairbanks community’s dedication to building and sustaining a world-class hospital inspired Knot Studio’s designers to create an artful expression in response to a complex program.
+Knot Studio quickly recognized Fairbanks Memorial Hospital’s rich history and crucial community role.
 The hospital was devastated 50 years ago by a flood, spurring the Greater Fairbanks Community Hospital Foundation to rebuild this essential institution.
 The community-owned hospital re-opened in 1972, several years after the flood.
 Community members, the City of Fairbanks, and state and federal agencies stepped up with the project’s necessary financial support.
 Because of this broad-based support, the hospital uniquely focused on serving the interests and needs of Fairbanks’ citizens.